Pustelto/Dotfiles/README.md

 - [ ] better formatted scripts output
 - [ ] move paths in scripts to export file/separate config instead of hardcoding it
 - [ ] update ZSH theme (inpiro: [spaceship](https://github.com/denysdovhan/spaceship-zsh-theme))
-  - improve git repo status handlers and symbols
+  - improve git repo status handlers and symbols - for branch use this symbol: ⌥ (U+2325)
   - rename device, evaluate all prompt parts if they are necessary
   - possible make a new repo for theme and publish it separately for easier installation in the future